browep/solidity-koans/1_basics/1_2_types/README.md

-# 1.2 Types
+# 1.2 Types/Structs

+Structs are composite types that are used solidity.

 ## Todo

-update the `contracts/SimpleVal.sol` contract file.
-Look for the `???` to fix the return type of the function.
+Update the `contracts/SimpleStruct.sol` contract file.
+Look for the `???`s to fix the compile errors and return the correct value the test is expecting.

-Hint: it should match the type of the var that is being returned.

 ## Running
-Run the `run.sh` command to make sure you see a success message.
+Run the `run.sh` command and make sure you see a success message.